Shopping cart: Physical

 A low-tech form of theft prevention utilizes a physical impediment, such as vertical posts at the store entrance to keep carts from being taken into the parking lot.
 This method also impedes physically disabled customers, which may be illegal in many jurisdictions.
 For example, in the United States it would be a violation of the Americans with Disabilities Act of 1990.

-Another method is to mount a pole taller than the entrance, onto the shopping cart, so that the pole will block exit of the cart.
+Another method (used for example by UK supermarket Iceland) is to mount a pole taller than the entrance, onto the shopping cart, so that the pole will block exit of the cart.
 However, this method requires that the store aisles be higher than the pole, including lights, piping, any overhead signage and fixtures.
 It also prevents customers from carting their purchases to their cars in the store's carts.
 Many customers learn to bring their own folding or otherwise collapsible cart with them, which they can usually hang on the store's cart while shopping.

 A further system is to use a cattle grid style system.
 All pedestrian exits have specially designed flooring tiles, which, along with specially designed wheels on the cart, will immobilize the cart as they roll onto them.
 Like the magnetic systems, this can easily be overcome by lifting the cart over the tiles.